grahamjh99/VisionDrive/README.md

 ### **[Capstone, Part 5: Presentation + Non-Technical Summary](./part-05/capstone-part-05.md)**

-Take your findings and share a 10 minute presentation that delivers the most important insights from your project to a non-technical audience.
+Take your findings and share a 15-minute, well-rehearsed presentation that delivers the most important insights from your project.
 Tell us the most interesting story about your data.
 Break down your process for a novice audience.
 Make sure to include compelling visuals.
 Time is short, so be sure to practice and include only the most relevant components of your project.

 - **Requirements**: Convey your goals, limits/assumptions, methods and their justification, findings, and conclusions.
 Define technical terms.
 Include graphics and visualizations.
-- **Format:** Interactive graphic presentation, website, or slide deck.
+- **Format:** Public presentation of 13-17 minutes, plus 5 minutes of questions.
+Presentation should include interactive graphics, website, and/or slide deck.